 - No three investments may constitute more than 80% of the portfolio.

-- No four investments can constitute more than 90% of the total assets of the account.
+- No four investments may constitute more than 90% of the total assets of the account.

 Policy owners can withdraw from their cash value or borrow against it at any time, for any purpose.

-Withdrawals are tax-free, up to the basis of the policies.
-So owners can get back their premiums, minus fees, without tax consequence—as long as their subaccounts’ performance has kept up with the cost of insurance.
-If the cash value is greater than the owner’s basis in the policy—that is, what he or she has paid in—then additional withdrawals in excess of basis are taxed as a gain.
+Withdrawals Withdrawals are tax-free up to the basis of the policies.
+So owners can get back their premiums, minus fees, without tax consequences — as long as their subaccounts' performance has kept up with the cost of insurance.
+If the cash value is greater than the owner's basis in the policy — that is, what they have paid in — then additional withdrawals in excess of basis are taxed as a gain.

 The government imposes limits to how much premium the owner can contribute to the policy in a given year in order to help ensure life insurance is used for its intended purpose, as opposed to a tax shelter.
 The result of the contribution limit is the "seven-pay" test.
 If policyholders contribute so much premium to their policies that the policy would be paid up in less than seven years, it becomes a modified endowment contract (MEC).
 This will disqualify the policy from many of the tax advantages on withdrawals and loans:

-- Likewise, while the law allows you to take tax-free loans from a life insurance policy, once your policy becomes a MEC, those loans become taxable as income.
+- Likewise, while the law allows you to take tax-free loans from a life insurance policy, once your policy becomes an MEC, those loans become taxable as income.

-- Additionally, once your policy becomes a MEC, any withdrawals prior to age 59½ become subject to a 10% early withdrawal penalty, just like a qualified annuity or a 401(k) would.
+- Additionally, once your policy becomes an MEC, any withdrawals prior to age 59 1/2 become subject to a 10% early withdrawal penalty, just as with a qualified annuity or a 401(k).

 Your policy documents should specify the annual MEC limit.